Humans and Pre-Humans

 Thoughts on the Origins of Mankind

 Our ancestors lived in an Africa in which no one had ever fired a gun, shot an arrow or thrown a spear.
 The continent was dominated by large and very dangerous animals - not only the lions and leopards, but others now long extinct like sabretooths and cave lions.
 Eagles looked for an opportunity to snap up a wandering toddler.
 Crocodiles made it dangerous to go near water.
 Many predators were nocturnal, with better senses of smell and hearing than ours.
-None of these animals had any reason yet to learn the instinctive fear of man which we now so confidently take for granted.
+None of these animals had any reason yet to acquire the instinctive fear of man which we now so confidently take for granted.
 Yet among the many books on human evolution, you will look in vain for an answer to the basic question of how our ancestors survived at all.

 The standard book on human evolution is probably Klein’s The Human Career.
 It is an excellent and very thorough account which should be on everyone’s bookshelf.
 It suggests that for the first million and more years of Homo evolution, our ancestors had no flint-tipped spears, no arrows, nothing to enable them to drive away a leopard, let alone to kill a wildebeeste.
 Yet the issue of defence against predators is simply not discussed.